 What is a die cutting machine?

-Die cutting machines are machines that cut shapes out of paper, chipboard (like cardboard but thicker and more dense), fabric and other materials.
+Die cutting machines or card making machines are machines that cut shapes out of paper, chipboard (like cardboard but thicker and more dense), fabric and other materials.
 Most people who die cut regularly have personal die cutting machines that are about the size of a small toaster oven.
 These machines can sit on top of your crafting table or work space or can be stored in a small area and brought out when needed.
 There are even tiny tabletop versions like the Sidekick or Mini Evolution, and compact folding versions like the Sizzix Big Shot Foldaway.

 What is a manual die cutting machine?

 Manual die cutting machines are operated with an easy-to-turn crank or lever and use specialized metal shapes to cut paper and other materials.
 Sometimes these machines will also have a powered component that will help operate the machine with electricity.
 As the material and metal die pass through the machine's rollers, it applies pressure and the die cuts the paper or other material into the shape of the die.